Using Front Chat

 By default, each teammate’s name and avatar set in Front will be displayed in chat conversations with customers.
 If you’d like to customize the name and avatar shown in the chat widget, you have the option to use your team name and company logo instead using the Name and avatar for display setting.
 This change will be applied for all Front Chat teammates.

-This feature is available only on the Scale plan.
+This feature is available only on the Scale plan or above.

 Set offline hours to hide your chat widget

 Front Chat will be always be visible on your website by default.
 If you'd like to hide your chat application when your team isn't available (such as at night), set your Offline hours in your Front Chat channel settings.

 Keep in mind that offline hours hides the widget from view, but does not turn off chat if a customer already has the widget open before your offline hours started, and have not refreshed the page.
 Customers will still be able to send you messages in the open widget, so best practice is to use an auto-response during your offline hours to set the expectation for when they will receive a response.

 By default, visitors are allowed to send all supported attachment types in the widget.
 You can restrict certain file types or prevent visitors from sending attachments altogether.

 You can configure a pre-chat form to collect visitor details at the start of a conversation and build routing, tagging, and assignment workflows for your team.
 The pre-chat form will appear after any welcome message you’ve added.